“My dentist always said I was fine. This was the first thing that actually made sense of what I was dealing with.”

 Self-test preview

-When do you usually notice rotten egg, sour, or sulfur-like breath concern during the day?
+When do you usually notice the rotten egg or sulfur-like smell during the day?

-How often do you rely on last-minute gum, mints, or rinses before close conversations?
+Do you rely on gum, mints, or sprays before close conversations, just in case?

 Next step after the self-test